1984vc/website/content-src/notion/docs/founders-handbook/safe-side-letters.md

 - Liquidation Preferences Beyond 1x: Anything more than 1x can be very unfavorable to founders, as it prioritizes investor returns over the company's success ([More in Stuctured and Downrounds](https://1984.vc/docs/founders-handbook/structured-and-downrounds/))
 - Guaranteed Returns: Promising a specific return on investment can create undue pressure and misalign investor-founder interests.

-{{< callout emoji="📢">}}
+{{< callout type="info" emoji="✔️" >}}
 Important Note: While SAFE side letters are standard practice, founders should be very wary of  accepting a modified SAFE that deviates from the standard form (despite what your lawyers might suggest).
-Non-standard SAFEs open the door for back-and-forth legal wrangling that strips away the _Simple_ from SAFE—and modifying some clauses, particularly changes to Company Capitalization, can be very detrimental to founders.
+Non-standard SAFEs open the door for back-and-forth legal wrangling that strips away the Simple from SAFE—and modifying some clauses, particularly changes to Company Capitalization, can be very detrimental to founders.
 Moreover, future investors who ask to see the SAFE will ask to use the same modified version.
 {{< /callout >}}